hashicorp/katakoda/terraform-organize-configuration-workshop/step3.md

 And once again respond to the prompt with `yes`{{execute}}.

-In the next step, you will learn to manage your configuration in seperate directories.
+In the next step, you will learn to manage your configuration in separate directories.